SaiDhanushKolla777/Market-Basket-Analysis-on-Instacart-Data-Using-Apriori-and-FP-Growth-Algorithms/README.md

 # Instacart Market Basket Analysis
 <p align="center"><img src="https://user-images.githubusercontent.com/45563371/89464234-b20b9a00-d7a2-11ea-8db6-02325003f06d.jpg" /></p>

+## Introduction
+This repository provides an implementation of market basket analysis using the Apriori and FP-Growth algorithms.
+Market basket analysis is a technique used to discover associations between products based on their co-occurrence in transactions.
+It is commonly used in retail and e-commerce to identify frequently co-purchased items and make data-driven decisions for marketing, inventory management, and customer segmentation.

 ## Problem Statement
 The retail grocery industry in the United States faces a precarious economic environment.
 Due primarily to competition from warehouse clubs, supercenters, and e-commerce, retail grocery sales